|

 All

-of these assumptions are probably a side effect of the general
+of these assumptions could be a side effect of the

-direction that high-end audio has taken since the 1960’s.
-Solid
+direction that high-end audio took since the 1960’s.
+By

-state has made high power affordable for everyone so the loudspeaker
+state has made high power affordable for everyone and as a result the loudspeaker

-industry responded by making speakers less efficient to both
+industry has responded by making speakers smaller (more salable) and consequently less efficient to both

 Despite

-popular belief, you do not need horn speakers to use or enjoy
+popular belief, you don't need horn speakers to use or enjoy

-a SET amplifier.
-You can also find many horn speaker designs
+a good SET amplifier.
+And if you look around, you can also find many good horn speaker designs

 that sound wonderful, better than wonderful in fact, so the